BrunoPoiano/imgeffects/README.md

 # image-effects
-A collection of image effects algorithms written in Go.
+A collection of image effects algorithms written in Go with parallel processing support.

 ## Installation